 |Discontinuation for Other Reasons‡||9%||8%|

-The mean increase from baseline in CD4+ cell count was 168 cells/mm3 for the Emtriva arm and 134 cells/mm3 for the stavudine arm.
+The mean increase from baseline in CD4+ cell count was 168 cells/mm3 for the Emtriva arm and 134 cells/mm3 for the d4T arm.

-Through 48 weeks in the Emtriva group, 5 subjects (1.7%) experienced a new CDC Class C event, compared to 7 subjects (2.5%) in the stavudine group.
+Through 48 weeks, 5 subjects (1.7%) in the Emtriva group experienced a new CDC Class C event compared to 7 subjects (2.5%) in the d4T group.

-Study 303 was a 48 week, open-label, active-controlled multicenter clinical trial comparing Emtriva (200 mg once daily) to lamivudine, in combination with stavudine or zidovudine and a protease inhibitor or NNRTI in 440 adult subjects who were on a lamivudine-containing triple-antiretroviral drug regimen for at least 12 weeks prior to trial entry and had HIV-1 RNA ≤400 copies/mL.
+Trial 303 was a 48-week, open-label, active-controlled, multicenter clinical trial comparing Emtriva (200 mg once daily) to 3TC, in combination with d4T or AZT and a protease inhibitor or NNRTI in 440 adult subjects who were on a 3TC-containing triple-antiretroviral drug regimen for at least 12 weeks prior to trial entry and had HIV-1 RNA ≤400 copies/mL.

 The median duration of prior antiretroviral therapy was 27.6 months.
-Treatment outcomes are presented in Table 12 below.
+Table 13 provides treatment outcomes through 48 weeks.